-- 5.4 Based on audit work undertaken during the year an Annual Internal Audit Report was presented to the Audit Committee on 6 June 2016, Audit work which was completed in 2015/2016 included:-

-- Pensions Certification

-- Budgetary Control

-- Procurement

-- Accounts Receivable

-- Fixed Asset Accounting/Asset Planning

-- Accounts Payable

-- Risk Management

-- Governance

-- Performance Management

-- Workforce Planning

-- Business Continuity

-- IT

-- Payroll

-- 5.5 As a result of these audits the following issues were identified:-

-- Governance Members of the Audit Committee will be required to revisit their self assessment of 'good practice and effectiveness' exercise early in the new year.

-- Business Continuity the need to evidence the completion of the annual business assessment for each business continuity plan and to record when incident training has been undertaken.

-- 5.6 All issues highlighted in the Annual Internal Audit Report have been raised with relevant managers and actions have been taken to achieve improvements.

-- 5.7 In February 2016, the Minister for Local Government confirmed the Authority's funding settlement for 2016/17.
-The core funding reduction of £3.3m in 2016/2017 has been managed by reviews to services and an increase in Council Tax.
-In addition to the settlement for 2016/17, an offer was made for a multi-year funding settlement.
-Any Authority wishing to take up the four year funding settlement to 2019/20 would be required to set out their proposals in an efficiency plan.
-At this stage the offer of a provisional four year settlement by DCLG is considered to be a reasonable basis to formulate medium term financial planning.

-- 5.8 With the trend of cuts to government funding continuing into future years, the Authority faces considerable financial pressures which could result in difficulties to deliver an efficient and effective service, which in turn would increase the risk to the communities of the West Midlands.
+- 5.6 All issues highlighted in the Annual Internal Audit Report have been raised with relevant managers and actions have been taken to achieve improvements. - 5.7 As part of the Finance Settlement for 2016/17, an offer was made for a multiyear funding settlement.
+Any Authority wishing to take up the four year funding settlement to 2019/20 was required to set out their proposals in an Efficiency Plan to qualify for the four year settlement from April 2016.
+The Authority considered and approved the Efficiency Plan which was submitted to the Home Office.
+In February 2017, the Minister for Local Government confirmed the Authority's funding settlement for 2017/18.
+The core funding reduction of approximately £4m in 2017/2018 will be managed by reviews to services and an increase in Council Tax.
+At this stage the provisional four year settlement by DCLG is considered to be a reasonable basis to formulate medium term financial planning. - 5.8 With the trend of cuts to government funding continuing into future years, the Authority faces considerable financial pressures which could result in difficulties to deliver an efficient and effective service, which in turn would increase the risk to the communities of the West Midlands.
 A key aim for the Authority is to therefore deliver a more efficient and effective service to the community whilst ensuring the stability of the Authority's financial position remains.